BA(Hons) Arch Grad Dip (Arch) PG Dip Arch Prac ARB RIBA

 Hermitage Plaza consisted of two towers containing offices, a hotel and residential apartments are ITGHs (Immeubles de Tres Grande Hauteur); while the lower rise pavillions containing offices, retail, an art gallery, student housing, nightclubs and an auditorium is an ERP (Établissements Recevant du Public).
 Soon to be the tallest towers in Western Europe, Hermitage Plaza was granted a Permit de Construire in 2012.

 He was promoted to Associate in 2005, and Associate Partner in 2006.
-In Spring of 2012, Graham set up Collingridge And Smith.
+In Spring of 2012, Graham set up Collingridge And Smith Architects.